hashworkstech/hashworks/_jobboard/2016-07-21-Performance_Engineer.md

-   -Create of Performance test scenarios and performance test scripts -Support in troubleshooting performance issues -Participate actively and effectively on the defect tracking cycle
-   -Education: Bachelor's Degree in Computer Science, Engineering or Business Administration (on course or completed)
+   -Create of Performance test scenarios and performance test scripts -Support in troubleshooting performance issues -Participate actively and effectively on the defect tracking cycle -Education Bachelor's Degree in Computer Science, Engineering or Business Administration (on course or completed)

 skills:
-   - 2 years in the IT Market.
+   -2 years in the IT Market.
 Preferably in Software Development or Infrastructure support (hardware).B.E./Btech
-   - Proactive, Good communication
+   -Proactive, Good communication
    -Need to have good knowledge and hands-on experience with any standard industry performance testing tool -Need to have good understanding of performance testing concepts which includes concurrency, scalability, latency, throughput etc.
    -Able to understand the available workflows or business transactions for test script generation